containers/podman-desktop/website/docs/podman/adding-certificates-to-a-podman-machine.md

 # exit
 ```

-7. Rerun the `exit` command to return to regular user permissions.
+7. Optional: Rerun the `exit` command only if you used the `sudo su -` command.